 - A. A person commits Reckless or Negligent Arson by recklessly or knowingly starting a fire or causing an explosion, whether on his own property or property of another, and thereby negligently: - 1.
 Placing another person in danger of death or bodily injury, including a firefighter responding to or at the scene; or - 2.
-Placing an occupied structure, a structure, wildland or property of another in danger of damage or destruction. - B. Violation of this section is a Class 3 offense.
-If the person has been previously convicted of Arson, it is a Class 2 offense.
+Placing an occupied structure, a structure, wildland or property of another in danger of damage or destruction. - B. Violation of this section Section is a Class 3 offense.
+If the person has been previously convicted of Arsona violation of Section 702 or 703, it is a Class 2 offense.